 This analysis has the purpose of helping you figure out:

 Performing a digital competitive analysis goes beyond doing a few Google searches.
 That’s why we wanted to write this article so we can show you how to perform a research which will help you develop a sustainable competitive digital strategy.
+Identifying and analyzing important factors such as customer satisfaction and market presence is essential for understanding your position within the market landscape.

-Why You Need to Perform a Digital Competitive Analysis?
+Why You Need to Perform a Digital Competitive Analysis

 Chances are that there are quite a few companies out there which are offering the same products or services as yours.